Spine and MRI education

 Does using SpineClarity replace seeing a doctor?

-No. The goal is to help patients prepare for clinical conversations, not replace them.
-SpineClarity does not provide diagnosis or treatment.
+No. It is meant to help you prepare for a clinical visit and ask sharper questions.
+SpineClarity does not diagnose or treat.

 When are spine symptoms urgent?